Election 2022: JD Vance wins Ohio’s GOP Senate primary

 Buoyed by historical trends and Democratic President Joe Biden’s deep unpopularity, Republicans are optimistic about retaking the House and Senate come November.
 A new president’s party almost always loses in seats in subsequent midterm elections and Republicans hope soaring inflation, high energy prices and lingering frustrations over the country’s handling of the COVID-19 pandemic will further boost their prospects.

 Democrats, meanwhile, are banking the GOP — with Trump’s help — will elect candidates so extreme they prove unelectable come November.
-A Supreme Court decision on abortion could also galvanize traditional Democratic voters.
+Vance, in particular, has drawn fire for dismissing Russia’s invasion of Ukraine as none of the United States’ business and accusing Biden of trying to intentionally kill Trump voters by allowing illegal drugs to cross the southern border.

 “By all rights, history tells us that the Democrats are going to lose control of the House,” said Dale Butland, a Democratic strategist in Ohio.
 “By all rights, we should lose control of the Senate, too.
 However, the only thing that could save us is if the Republicans nominate a bunch of far-right crazies that are unacceptable in a general election.”